Vaulted0/Vau1ted-Wallet-Checker/README.md

 ## Usage

 1. Create a `wallets.json` file in the same directory as the script
-2. Add wallet data in JSON format (see example below)
+2. Add wallet data in JSON format (see example below, exporting from any major platform will work!)
 3. Run the script:
    ```
    python "solana wallet checker.py"